Masabi/swagwire/README.md

 Note that here our code is focused around domain objects instead of HTTP requests.
 Behind the scenes this has done exactly the same as the previous test, but with the safety that everything is done according to the swagger spec.

+As of version `0.0.27`, you can provide a `WireMockServer` instance to the configuration which allows for better test isolation when running as part of a complex build.
+This can typically just be the `WireMockRule` you're using.

 ## Getting Started
 Swagwire can be used the same way as any Swagger code generation library.
 When setting up your codegen, ensure `swagwire-codegen` is on your classpath and specify the language as `swagwire`.
 A Gradle example is present in the `examples` directory.